garycourt/JSV/README.md

 		"properties" : {
 			"errors" : {
 				"title" : "Validation Errors",
 				"description" : "An array of error objects from the validation process.
-Each object represents a restriction check that failed."
-				"type" : "array",
+Each object represents a restriction check that failed.", "type" : "array",
 				"items" : {
 					"type" : "object",